 - a.
 Changes in the mode of delivery authorized for a delivery point are considered where service by existing methods would impose an extreme physical hardship on an individual customer.
 Any request for a change in delivery mode must be submitted in writing. - b.
 Approval of these requests should be based on humanitarian and not economic criteria; however, rural delivery customers requesting a hardship extension must also meet current criteria for extension of rural delivery service (see 653).
 Each request for a change in delivery service should be evaluated based on the customer's needs; a request should not be denied solely because of increased operational costs or because a family member or other party may be available to receive mail for the customer. - c.
 If the local postmaster denies a request, the request must be sent to the district for review.
 The final decision is made by the district manager. - d.
-If a customer no longer requires a variation in the type of delivery service, mail service must be restored to the mode of delivery in effect in the area.
+If a customer no longer requires a variation in the type of delivery service, mail service must be restored to the mode of delivery in effect in the area. - e.
+Hardship requests must be renewed annually by the customer and approved by the Postmaster.

-631.43 Local Ordinances
+631.53 Local Ordinances